jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 - - -

 ## 2️⃣ Install LimaCharlie on Windows VM
-1. Login to LimaCharlie, make a new organization, and then **create an installation key** under the "Installation Keys" tab.
+1. Log in to LimaCharlie, make a new organization, and then **create an installation key** under the "Installation Keys" tab.
    - *Installation keys are unique codes using during sensor deployment to link a sensor to a specific organization and assign it optional tags*
 <img width="2107" height="320" alt="Screenshot 2025-11-08 114045" src="https://github.com/user-attachments/assets/d81f89cf-f9e9-45a9-b604-ff139026b26a" />